-3.4 Social Exclusion of the Kinnara Caste: Evidence from the Henawala Village
+Social Exclusion of the Kinnara Caste: Evidence from the Henawala Village

-The Kinnaras come under the outcaste category in Sinhala society.
-To examine the position of the Kinnara caste, we conducted an ethnographic research in a Kinnara village called Henawala located in the Kundasale division of the Kandy district.
-This village had a total of 620 people distributed among some 114 households.
+The Kinnaras come under the outcast category in Sinhala society.
+To examine the problems faced by the Kinnara caste, we conducted an ethnographic research in a Kinnara village called Henawala located in the Kundasale Division of the Kandy District.
+As of 2007 this village had a total of 620 people distributed among some 114 households.
 The village is densely populated with all the households clustered in a limited land area.
 There is a local belief that the village evolved from some nine closely related Kinnara families settled down in the village during the era of Kandyan kings.
 The village is known for certain crafts like mat weaving, carpet weaving and making of a category of dusters.
-All these are manufactured from a fiber of a local plant collected and processed by the local people.
-According to some ethnographers, the Kinnaras evolved from a tribal origin, which in turn accounts for their lower status in Sinhala society (Somathilaka 1998, Raghavan 1951).
-Traditionally, they were required to manufacture and supply to the royal family in Kandy ropes and mats for various purposes.
-The technology of making these products has been transferred from generation to generation and the Kinnaras have established a monopoly over this knowledge.
+All these are manufactured from a fibre of a local plant collected and processed by the local people.
+According to some ethnographers, the Kinnaras evolved from a tribal origin, which in turn accounts for their lower status in

+Sinhala society (Somathilaka 1998, Raghavan 1951).
+Traditionally, they were required to manufacture and supply to the royal family in Kandy, ropes and mats for various purposes.
+The technology of making these products has been transmitted from generation to generation and the Kinnaras have established a monopoly over this knowledge.
 The technology of manufacturing these products have remained more or less unchanged for centuries.
-The houses they live in are small, congested and lacking any extra space for building any workshop, the industry also takes place within the housing units.
+The houses they live in are small, congested and lacking any extra space for building any workshop, with the result that the industry also takes place within the housing units.

 Table 3.
-4 Distribution of Households in Henawala by Main Occupation
+4 Distribution of Households in Henawala by Main Occupation, 2007

-Main Occupation No of Households Percentage
+Main Occupation No. of Households Percentage

-Government or private sector paid employment 6 5.3
+Government or private sector paid 6 4.7

+employment

-Traditional craft 80 70.2
+Traditional craft 80 63.0

-Overseas employment 33 28.9
+Overseas employment 33 26.0

-Casual wage labour 8 7.0
+Casual wage labour 8 6.3

-Total 114 100.0
+Total 127 100.0

 Evidently, the main source of employment in this village is the manufacture of craft products associated with the caste.
-There is a division of labour among households such as some engaged in the collection of raw material (a type of plant that is not found in the immediate area is the main raw material), extraction of a fiber from this grass, mat weaving and manufacture of other related products.
+There is a division of labour among households.
+Some engaged in the collection of raw material (a type of plant that is not found in the immediate area is the main raw material), extraction of a fibre from this grass, mat weaving and manufacture of other related products.
 The ones who turn out the final products get a higher share of the income, but the ones who reap the highest benefits are the middlemen who supply these products to retail and wholesale outlets in Kandy and other towns.
 The net income from this industry has remained more or less stagnant, largely accounting for widespread poverty in this community.
 For this industry to continue, the community must live together as there is a degree of specialization among different households involved in the industry.
 They are unable to move out of the community even if they want to, as the way industry is organized makes them mutually interdependent.
-Overseas work is the second most important source of employment in this community.
+Significantly, overseas work is the second most important source of employment in this community.
 The relative importance of foreign employment (mostly domestic work in the Middle East) among women in this community is mainly due to the lack of alternative employment.
 It may also be seen as a means of escaping social marginalization and domestic problems in the relevant households (For a detailed analysis of the role of overseas employment as housemaids in an underprivileged Sri Lankan community, see Gamburd 2000).